 - Activate your internal and external communications plan.
-Understand the notification requirements if health record or financial data (including employee, patient or vendor) is exposed.
+Understand the notification requirements if personal identification information or financial data (including employee, client or vendor) is exposed.

 - Contact your financial institution to make them aware of the situation and determine next steps.

 With cybercriminals increasingly targeting a variety of companies of all sizes, now is the time to make sure your systems have the right prevention measures in place.
 Ensure you’re tracking alerts from government entities via StopRansomware.gov.
 Keep employees informed of threats and add security layers.